Lockheed JetStar: Operational history

-An additional eleven airframes were designated C-140B, although the first of these predated the C-140As when it was delivered in 1961.
+The USAF also introduced an additional eleven JetStars, designated C-140B, although the first of these actually predated the C-140As when it was delivered in late 1961.
 The C-140Bs were used to transport personnel by the Military Airlift Command.
-Six of the aircraft (tail numbers 61-2488, 61-2489, 61-2490, 61-2491, 61-2492 and 61-2493) were operated as VIP transports by the 89th Military Airlift Wing at Andrews Air Force Base.
-These VIP aircraft were designated as VC-140Bs.
+Six of the aircraft (tail numbers 61–2488, 61–2489, 61–2490, 61–2491, 61-2492 and 61–2493) were fitted with more luxurious interiors and operated as VIP transports by the 89th Military Airlift Wing at Andrews Air Force Base, being designated as VC-140Bs.
+While the type was never allocated as the primary presidential aircraft, several US presidents, including Richard Nixon, Gerald Ford, Jimmy Carter, and Ronald Reagan, made frequent use of VC-140Bs across the 1970s and 1980s, being occasionally designated as Air Force One during such flights.
 During the presidency of Jimmy Carter, he used a dedicated VC-140B extensively for short trips and it was known within the Special Air Missions Wing as "Peanut One."

-Upon retirement, one airframe (#89001) was placed on a static pedestal in front of the Joint Base Andrews air terminal.
-Members of the VIP transport fleet occasionally served as Air Force One during the 1970s and 1980s.
-Several other countries, such as Germany and Canada, have used military JetStars as transports for their heads of state, heads of government, and other VIPs.
+One of the first civil organizations in the world to operate an executive jet was Department of Transport, which operated a total of three between 1962 and 1986.
+The organisation used these for airway inspection and personnel transport, the latter included flights carrying the Prime Minister of Canada as well as numerous domestic and foreign officials.
+A total of eight JetStars were active in Canada.

+Numerous celebrities and public figures flown on, or even owned, JetStars.
+Elvis Presley owned two JetStars at different times; the second was named Hound Dog II and is on display at Graceland.
+Several other celebrities, such as Bob Hope and Frank Sinatra also owned one.
+After Richard Nixon left office, he purchased a JetStar for personal use.
+Nixon's JetStar was subsequently sold to the Shah of Iran and later to Puerto Rican boy band Menudo.
+Several heads of state, heads of government, and other VIPs are known to have made use of JetStars.

 The last operational JetStar (N313JS) was retired in December 2019, and is now preserved at the Aviation History & Technology Center in Marietta, GA.
 However, in November 2020, a Jetstar II (N700RM) was flown from Texas to Oregon.
-That particular aircraft will be disassembled in Klamath Falls.
-In December 2020, another Jetstar II (N710RM) was also ferried from Conroe, Texas to Klamath Falls, Oregon.
+In December 2020, another Jetstar II (N710RM) was also ferried from Texas to Oregon.